Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xsjiSj9f2Oo.md

 # [August 3rd, 2021 Livestream](../2021-08-03.md)
 ## Q&A: Are there any plans for more weapons?
 https://www.youtube.com/watch?v=xsjiSj9f2Oo
-This question was possibly duplicated with a more recent answer: [August 17th, 2021 Livestream Q&A: Are there any plans for new weapons?](./yt-cZUm0MioIek.md) [https://www.youtube.com/watch?v=cZUm0MioIek](https://www.youtube.com/watch?v=cZUm0MioIek)
+This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: Any new weapons?](./yt-18adbNCTav4.md) [https://www.youtube.com/watch?v=18adbNCTav4](https://www.youtube.com/watch?v=18adbNCTav4)

 ### Topics